nvu01/Undervalued-Stock-Scanner/Power BI/README.md

 ## Requirements

 - Microsoft Power BI Desktop installed on your computer.
-- Access to the provided Excel workbooks that contain the raw data used for modeling and visualization.
+- Project folder "Undervalued Stock Scanner" containing Excel workbooks used for modeling and visualization.